aarneranta/chalmers-advanced-python/labs/lab3/README.md

 $ mkdir tram/templates/tram/images
 ```

-Then copy the tram network image `gbg_tramnet.svg` (also under `files`) there so that you can view the pages by running the server again,
+Then copy the tram network image `gbg_tramnet.svg` (also under `files`) there so that you can view the pages by running the server again:

 ```sh
 $ python manage.py runserver
 ```

 and opening `http://127.0.0.1:8000/` in a web browser.
-You will see a home screen with the gorgeous SVG image of Gotheburg tram network.
+You will see a home screen with the gorgeous SVG image of Gothenburg tram network.

 If you want, you can replace this standard image with your own one: the script `files/create_network_picture.py` does this for you by calling your own `tram.py` on your own `tramnet.json` file.
 You can also try to make the picture nicer by changing positioning and other parameters.